Yin Hao (chess player)

 Yin Hao (殷昊; born 1979) is a Chinese International Master former chess player.
 He is currently the Rating Officer for the Chinese Chess Association and is a qualified International Arbiter (2002).

+Chess career

 Yin competed for the China national chess team once at the Chess Olympiads (1996) with an overall record of two games played (+1 −0 =1), and once for the "B team" at the Men's Asian Team Chess Championship (1999) with an overall record of five games played (+1 −1 =3).

 China Chess League

 Yin Hao has played for Jiangsu chess club in the China Chess League (CCL).